gravitational/teleport/docs/admin-guide.md

 * Purchase a U2F hardware key: looks like a tiny USB drive.
 * Enable U2F in Teleport configuration.
 * Use `--u2f` CLI flag when connecting via `tsh ssh`.
+* For CLI-based logins you have to install [u2f-host](https://developers.yubico.com/libu2f-host/) utility.
+* For web-based logins you have to use Google Chrome, as the only browser supporting U2F at this moment.

 Lets look into each of these steps in detail.